MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/stores/stores-and-sales.md

 ### Best practice

-Catalog prices should be fixed long-term, and define the *real* price of an item.
+Catalog prices should be fixed long-term - they define the *real* price of an item.

 Stores should be *temporary*, being added and removed according to your LiveOps strategies.